-- a.
-The CDD measures comprise the following: - a) In person verification is to be carried out as per the requirements of the regulators.
+- a) The CDD measures comprise the following: - i) In person verification is to be carried out as per the requirements of the regulators.
 Obtaining sufficient information in order to identify persons who beneficially own or control the securities account.
 Whenever it is apparent that the securities acquired or maintained through an account are beneficially owned by a party other than the client, that party shall be identified using client identification and verification procedures.
 The beneficial owner is the natural person or persons who ultimately own, control or influence a client and/or persons on whose behalf a transaction is being conducted.
-It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement. - b) Verify the client's identity using reliable, independent source documents, data or information; - c) Identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the client and/or the person on whose behalf a transaction is being conducted; - d) Verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c); - e) Understand the ownership and control structure of the client; - f) Conduct ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business

-- relationship to ensure that the transactions being conducted are consistent with the company's knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds; and - g) The Company shall update all documents, data or information of all clients and beneficial owners collected under the CDD process on yearly basis. - h) INDO THAI SECURITIES LIMITED shall not open an account or shall close an existing account where INDO THAI SECURITIES LIMITED is unable to apply appropriate customer due diligence measures i.e. INDO THAI SECURITIES LIMITED is unable to verify the identity and / or obtain documents required as per the risk categorization due to non cooperation of the customer or non reliability of the data / information furnished to INDO THAI SECURITIES LIMITED.
+It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement. - ii) Verify the client's identity using reliable, independent source documents, data or information - iii) Identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the client and/or the person on whose behalf a transaction is being conducted - iv) Verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c) - v) Understand the ownership and control structure of the client; - vi) Conduct ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the company's knowledge of the client, its business and risk profile, taking into account, where necessary, the client's source of funds; and - vii) The Company shall update all documents, data or information of all clients and beneficial owners collected under the CDD process annually. - viii) Uploading client's KYC details with various regulatory agencies as per SEBI (KRA) / CKYC regulations. - ix) Ask clients to update us with latest financial information, Contact details, Ultimate Beneficial Owners, Annually - x) INDO THAI SECURITIES LIMITED shall not open an account or shall close an existing account where INDO THAI SECURITIES LIMITED is unable to apply appropriate customer due diligence measures i.e. INDO THAI SECURITIES LIMITED is unable to verify the identity and / or obtain documents required as per the risk categorization due to non cooperation of the customer or non reliability of the data / information furnished to INDO THAI SECURITIES LIMITED.

-b.
-Policy for acceptance of clients:
+b) Policy for acceptance of clients: